-Due to the amazingly professional way in which they have run these events, Arctic One were asked to include the ITU Paratriathlon World Cup during the Annual Arctic One Tri & Para Tri Festival at Dorney on 28 May and also asked to organise an additional event to include the British Paratriathlon Championships as part of a Summer Tri & Para-tri Festival on Saturday 28th July, also at Dorney.
+Due to the amazingly professional way in which they have run these events, Arctic One were asked to include the ITU Paratriathlon World Cup during the Annual Arctic One Tri & Para Tri Festival at Dorney this year and also asked to organise an additional event to include the British Paratriathlon Championships as part of a Summer Tri & Para-tri Festival, also at Dorney.

 Discover more about the work of Arctic One Foundation and how